Modi flood swept away snakes, mongooses, but tiger can’t be tamed: Shiv Sena

 On Maharashtra Congress party chief Ashok Chavan's allegations that Rs 50 crore was spent on one rally of Amit Shah in Mumbai on that day, the Sena said, "If Chavan's allegations are correct, it does not look good to spend so much amount on a single rally."

-It also said many leaders who were mere party workers in early days of the BJP, were now sitting on the dias.
+It also said many leaders who were mere party workers in early days of the BJP, were now sitting on the dais.

 But, the leaders like L K Advani and Murli Manohar Joshi, who took pains for the party's growth, were not even mentioned on the party's banners or on the list of invitees, the Shiv Sena said.